zilishen/documentation/content/nms/installation/kubernetes/deploy-instance-manager-old.md

    Loaded image: nms-apigw:2.9.1
    ```

    {{<important>}}For the output of each `docker load` command, note the loaded image's name and tag.
-You'll need to reference these images and tags in the next section when pushing the images to your private registry.
+You will need to reference these images and tags in the next section when pushing the images to your private registry.

    For example, in the output directly above, `nms-apigw` is the image name and `2.9.1` is the tag.
 The tag `2.9.1` could differ depending on the product version you [downloaded from MyF5](#download-nms-helm-bundle).{{</important>}}